-The Rice University Chorale meets on Mondays and Wednesdays from 4pm- 5:30pm from the FIRST day of the semester, through the END of the semester as indicated in the syllabus/schedule for each semester.
+The Rice University Chorale meets on Mondays and Wednesdays from 4:00 to 5:30pm from the FIRST day of the semester, through the END of the semester as indicated in the syllabus/schedule for each semester.

 Members of the class are encouraged to participate in Chorale for both semesters of any given school year.